Summary

 COVID‑19 impact on chronic musculoskeletal conditions

-The COVID-19 pandemic had substantial impacts on hospital activity generally.
-The range of social, economic, business and travel restrictions, including restrictions on, or suspension of, some hospital services, and associated measures in other healthcare services to support physical distancing in Australia resulted in an overall decrease in hospital activity between 2019–20 and 2020–21 (AIHW 2022c).
+The COVID‑19 pandemic had substantial impacts on hospital activity generally.
+The range of social, economic, business and travel restrictions, including restrictions on, or suspension of, some hospital services, and associated measures in other healthcare services to support physical distancing in Australia resulted in an overall decrease in hospital activity between 2019–20 and 2020–21 (AIHW 2022b).

-In 2019–20, the age standardised rate of total hip and knee replacement surgery where osteoarthritis was the principal diagnosis declined 8.6% and 11.4% respectively from 2018–19.
-This decrease was driven by the April–June 2020 quarter, which saw 31% and 37% fewer admissions for hip and knee replacements respectively, than April–June 2019 (Figure 13).
-In 2020–21, rates rebounded to exceed pre-pandemic levels, but decreased below pre-pandemic levels in 2021–22 (see Osteoarthritis).
+At the beginning of the pandemic in Australia, non-urgent elective surgery was suspended from late March to late April 2020.
+In the same financial year (2019–20), after adjusting for age differences, the rate of total hip and knee replacement surgery where osteoarthritis was the principal diagnosis decreased 8.6% and 11.4% respectively from 2018–19.
+This decrease was driven by the April–June 2020 quarter, which saw 31% and 37% fewer admissions for hip and knee replacements respectively, compared with the April–June 2019 quarter (Figure 10).

-Figure 13: Total hip and knee replacement surgeries, by month, 2019 to 2021
+Figure 10: Total hip and knee replacement surgeries, by month, 2019 to 2021

-This figure shows that in 2021, there were between 2,000 and 4,000 separations per month for hip replacements where osteoarthritis was the principal diagnosis.
+This figure shows that in 2021, there were between 2,400 and 3,900 separations per month for hip replacements where osteoarthritis was the principal diagnosis.

 Comorbidities of chronic musculoskeletal conditions